mheberger/delineator/README.md

 # The basic delineate function returns three GeoDataFrames
 watershed_gdf, rivers_gdf, outlets_gdf = delineate(63.938, -21.004)

-# You can do whatever you want with the resulting geodata.
+# You can do whatever you want with the resulting GeoDataFrames.
 # This utility function will write them to disk in one line.
 write_outputs(watershed_gdf, rivers_gdf, outlets_gdf, id="test")